paltamura/object_tracking/README.md

 ## Development notes

-To solve the main process (object tracking) it was decided to use the OpenCV Tracker, since it meets the expectations of the project.
+To solve the main process (object tracking) it was decided to use the ***OpenCV Tracker***, since it meets the expectations of the project.

-The input video file is read and converted to frames with the help of OpenCV.
-After processing it is compressed and persisted using FFmpeg as a process called from python through subprocess.
+The input video file is read and converted to frames with the help of ***OpenCV***.
+After processing it is compressed and persisted using ***FFmpeg*** as a process called from python through ***subprocess***.

-All relevant configurations have been identified and added to a configuration file “configuration.ini”, which is handled by configparser.
+All relevant configurations have been identified and added to a configuration file “***configuration.ini***”, which is handled by ***configparser***.

-To handle logging it was decided to use the python logging module directly.
+To handle logging it was decided to use the python ***logging module*** directly.
 The level of verbosity is managed from the configuration file.

-To organize the system and python environment prerequisites, the files requirements.system.txt with the system dependencies and requirements.txt with the python dependencies were created.
+To organize the system and python environment prerequisites, the files ***requirements.system.txt*** with the system dependencies and ***requirements.txt*** with the python dependencies were created.

-To simplify the deployment, a Dockerfile was created from where the environment is prepared and the tracking system is executed.
+To simplify the deployment, a ***Dockerfile*** was created from where the environment is prepared and the tracking system is executed.

-A docker-compose.yml file was also created in which the construction of the docker image is invoked, and a volume is established for the exchange of files between local and container.
+A ***docker-compose.yml*** file was also created in which the construction of the docker image is invoked, and a volume is established for the exchange of files between local and container.

 ## High level usage diagram